Binnya Dala

-Binnya Dala (ဗညားဒလ [bəɲá dəla̰]; also spelled Banya Dala; died December 1774) was the last king of Restored Kingdom of Hanthawaddy, who reigned from 1747 to 1757.
-He was a key leader in the revival of the Mon-speaking kingdom in 1740, which successfully revolted against the rule of Toungoo dynasty.
+Binnya Dala (ဗညားဒလ [bəɲá dəla̰]; also spelled Banya Dala; died December 1774) was the last king of the Restored Hanthawaddy Kingdom, who reigned from 1747 to 1757.
+He was a key leader in consolidating the Mon-speaking kingdom, which had successfully revolted against the rule of Nyaungyan dynasty (also known as the Restored Toungoo Dynasty) in 1740.
 Though Smim Htaw Buddhaketi was the king, it was Binnya Dala who was the prime minister that wielded power.
 After the nominal king abdicated in 1747, Binnya Dala, a local Mon nobleman with a Burman given name of Aung Hla (အောင်လှ [àʊɴ l̥a̰]), was elected king of the Mon-speaking kingdom.

-Binnya Dala continued the war against the Toungoo dynasty, launching a full-scale invasion of Upper Burma in 1750, and capturing the capital of Ava in April 1752.
+Binnya Dala continued the war against the Nyaungyan dynasty, launching a full-scale invasion of Upper Burma in 1750, and capturing the capital of Ava in April 1752.
 Binnya Dala mistakenly thought Upper Burma had been won, and withdrew two-thirds of the invasion force back to Pegu, leaving just a third for what he considered a mop-up operation.
 The remaining Hanthawaddy forces soon faced serious resistance put up by Alaungpaya who had just founded a new dynasty called Konbaung to challenge the invaders.
 By December 1753, all of Hanthawaddy forces had been driven out of Upper Burma.

 Binnya Dala launched another full-scale invasion in March 1754.
 The invasion went well at first, laying siege to Ava and advancing deep into upcountry but ultimately faltered, driven back with heavy losses.
 Following the defeat, the leadership of Hanthawaddy escalated its "self-defeating" policies of ethnic polarization in the south.
 It executed all Avan captives, including the last king of Toungoo, and began requiring all Burmans in the south to wear an earring with a stamp of the Pegu heir-apparent and to cut their hair in Mon fashion as a sign of loyalty.

 After the failed invasion, Binnya Dala and Hanthawaddy forces were on the defensive.
 Alaungpaya captured the Irrawaddy delta in May 1755, the French defended port of Thanlyin in July 1756, and finally the capital Pegu in May 1757.
 Binnya Dala was captured and imprisoned.
 He lived under house arrest for over 17 years.
 In December 1774, King Hsinbyushin, the second son of Alaungpaya, ordered the execution of the captive king after a Mon rebellion in 1773 had tried to restore the captive king.